krupalshah/Composer/README.md

 require a framework in which interdependent asynchronous tasks can be glued together.
 There are many libraries out there which allow doing this very effectively, but some of them are either not available for all jvm based platforms or require a steep learning curve.
-The aim of this library is just to provide maximum achievable composability with a minimal, easy to use programmable interface.
+The aim of this library is just to provide maximum achievable composability within the constraints of a minimal, easy to use programmable interface.

 ### Download